 Attractive Nuisances in Long Island Child Injury Claims

 Children are entitled to some extra legal protections when it comes to injuries that occur on someone else’s property, even when those children are technically considered trespassers.
-There is a law called “attractive nuisance doctrine”.
+There is a New York law called “attractive nuisance doctrine”.
 It requires a property owner to exercise reasonable care to trespassing children.
 The laws governing attractive nuisances require landowners to keep their property reasonably free from objects or conditions that might injure a child who comes onto the property.

 Requirements of An Attractive Nuisance Case

 In order to win an Attractive Nuisance case, the plaintiff must generally show four things:

 - A potentially dangerous condition existed on the property in New York.

 - The landowner created or maintained the condition.

 - The injured party has to prove that the landowner knew or should have known that the condition was likely to attract minors and children.